Shesha: Opportunistic In-network Acceleration of Asynchronous Distributed Reinforcement Learning: Accelerator Implementation

-\textbf{Olaf Packet Processing Pipeline.} We prototype Olaf on Alveo U55C accelerator cards~\cite{amdU55C}, which contains the Virtex XCU55 UltraScale+ FPGA.
-The Olaf accelerator engine utilizes only 3.52\% of the available LUTs, 1.5\% of the registers as flip-flops, and 1\% of the multiplexers (MUXes) on the FPGA, demonstrating its lightweight hardware footprint.
-For prototyping Olaf, we used the AMD OpenNIC shell~\cite{xilinxOpenNIC}, an FPGA-based NIC framework that provides a high-speed, modular networking platform with well-defined data and control interfaces for seamless integration of custom user logic.
-OpenNIC includes core components that implement host and Ethernet interfaces, along with two user logic blocks for integrating RTL plugins.
-We place Olaf's Acceleration Engine in one of these user blocks, operating at 250 MHz.
-We implement the \texttt{OlafQueue} design from \S\ref{Olaf_overview} using hardware registers (FPGA Flip-Flops) to support various packet operations/aggregations, running as fast as 50 Gbps.
+\textbf{FPGA Implementation Details and Resource Footprint.} We prototype Shesha on Alveo U55C accelerator cards~\cite{amdU55C}, which contains the Virtex XCU55 UltraScale+ FPGA.
+Shesha incurs a minimal hardware footprint (details in \S~\ref{subsec:fpga_resources}).
+We use the AMD OpenNIC shell~\cite{xilinxOpenNIC}, an FPGA-based NIC framework that provides a high-speed, modular networking platform with well-defined data and control interfaces for seamless integration of custom user logic.
+It includes core components that implement host and Ethernet interfaces, along with two user logic blocks for integrating Register Transfer Language plugins.
+We place Shesha's Acceleration Engine in the one operating at $250$ MHz.
+We convert the P$4$ programs into FPGA-compatible modules using Vitis Networking P$4$ (\texttt{VNP4})~\cite{amdVitisNetP4}.

+\textbf{Packet Processing Pipeline} The Shesha pipeline within the User Logic block of the OpenNIC shell consists of three stages: the first P$4$ block (\texttt{VNP4}$_1$), then the Verilog-based \texttt{SheshaQueue}, implemented using hardware registers to efficiently support various packet operations/aggregations, and finally the second P$4$ block (\texttt{VNP4}$_2$).
+These components communicate using the AXI4-Stream protocol without any bridges in between.

-To convert the P$4$ design into an FPGA-compatible module, we use Vitis Networking P$4$ (\texttt{VNP4})~\cite{amdVitisNetP4}, which enables the integration with other IPs over the AXI4-stream protocol.
-We design \texttt{OlafQueue} to use the AXI4-stream protocol~\cite{axi4stream} as an interface to communicate with \texttt{VNP4} modules without any bridge in between.
-The Olaf pipeline within the User Logic block of the OpenNIC shell consists of three stages: the first P$4$ block (\texttt{VNP4}$_1$), then Verilog-based \texttt{OlafQueue}, and finally the second P$4$ block (\texttt{VNP4}$_2$).
-These components communicate using the AXI4-Stream protocol.
+\eat{ To convert the P$4$ design into an FPGA-compatible module, we use Vitis Networking P$4$ (\texttt{VNP4})~\cite{amdVitisNetP4}, which enables the integration with other IPs over the AXI4-stream protocol.
+We design \texttt{SheshaQueue} to use the AXI4-stream protocol~\cite{axi4stream} as an interface to communicate with \texttt{VNP4} modules without any bridge in between.
+The Shesha pipeline within the User Logic block of the OpenNIC shell consists of three stages: the first P$4$ block (\texttt{VNP4}$_1$), then the Verilog-based \texttt{SheshaQueue}, and finally the second P$4$ block (\texttt{VNP4}$_2$).
+These components communicate using the AXI4-Stream protocol. }